ropensci-archive/checkers/README.md

 checkers
 ========

-Checkers is a framework for reviewing and automated checking of best practices for [research compendia](https://github.com/ropensci/rrrpkg).

-## Package to assess analysis + review guide for analysis best practice

-`checkers` is an extension of `goodpractice` (for building R packages) but for your analysis workflow.
+**checkers** is an extension of `goodpractice` (for building R packages) but for your analysis workflow.
 This package will provide both automatized checks for best practises as well as a descriptive guide for best practises.
 The guide categorizes best practises in terms of their importance (Tier 1-3) and whether they are automatable.

 Goals